Quincy Jones, the famed record producer, songwriter, composer, arranger, and film and television producer, passed away on November 3, 2024.

 He was 91 years old.

-After the Jones family confirmed the sad news, tributes immediately began pouring in for Quincy.
+After the Jones family confirmed the sad news of his passing late last year, tributes began pouring in for Quincy from friends and family everywhere.

-Paul McCartney penned a lengthy tribute on Instagram.
+Paul McCartney penned a lengthy tribute to Quincy on Instagram.

 “He was supremely talented, and I felt privileged to have known him for many years,” the former Beatles member wrote.